AreaLayer/firebolt-react-native/README.md

 ## ZK Proof Library Rust

-In 2025 we will release a library for ZK Proofs Coinjoin transactions
+In 2025 we will release a library for ZK Proofs Coinjoin transactions and additional features

 ## Contributors
 <a align="center" href="https://github.com/AreaLayer/firebolt-react-native aphs/contributors">